hbabar1215/504_serverless_functions/README.md

 - **Authentication**: Allow public access
 - **Networking**: All (Allow direct access to your service from the internet)

-After running our code we were able to input two values:
+We were able to input two values and run them in our `test_hba1c.py` file:

 Value #1
 - Value: `7.2`
 - Status: `Abnormal`